SFDO-Tooling/CumulusCI/docs/data.md

 removal.
 In other words, the same mapping file will work for namespaced and unnamespaced orgs, as well as orgs with the package installed managed or unmanaged.
-If a mapping element has no namespace prefix and adding the project\'s namespace prefix is required to match a name in the org, CumulusCI will add one.
+If a mapping element has no namespace prefix and adding the project's namespace prefix is required to match a name in the org, CumulusCI will add one.
 Similarly, if removing a namespace is necessary, CumulusCI will do so.